Excerpt from A Totally Normal Family

 “You don’t usually sleep this late.”
 She felt Miles’s breath on her neck and his erection pressing against her bottom.

 She tried to remember the last time they’d had sex.
 She thought it was two weeks ago, after her friend Sheila’s birthday dinner.
 She should just roll over and give him pity sex.
-It wasn’t her fault she didn’t want it anymore, but it wasn’t Miles’ fault either.
+It wasn’t her fault she didn’t want it anymore, but it wasn’t Miles’s fault either.
 She would like to ask her priest why God, in all his divine wisdom, gave men and women such different libidos.
-She and Miles had been married for 39 years.
-For the last 25 of them, she’d been waiting for his sex drive to shift into neutral.
+For the last twenty-five of their marriage, she’d been waiting for Miles’s sex drive to shift into neutral.
 The idea of gay people made complete sense to her.
 Two men could have all the sex they wanted, and two women could avoid the subject and eat cake, which June had heard was called lesbian bed death and which sounded like heaven.

 June looked back at the clock, then sat on the bed.
 “I’m not going to make it.”

 But she hadn’t gone yesterday.
 She had meant to go, but Father Timothy, or FT as June called him, was still on his silent retreat.
-Morning mass, or any mass for that matter, wasn’t the same without him.
+Morning Mass, or any Mass for that matter, wasn’t the same without him.
 Instead of church, June decided to try the new French patisserie that recently opened in the neighborhood.
-Even though the French girl behind the counter corrected June’s pronunciation and reminded June of Shanti -- bony wrists, sleek hair, and quick judgment — the kouign amann was worth it.
+Even though the French girl behind the counter corrected June’s pronunciation and reminded June of Shanti, the kouign amann was worth it.
 How was June ever going to be appointed to the Legion of Mary if she chose French pastries she couldn’t pronounce over Mass?
 Granted, she was a better Catholic than she’d been a Unitarian.
 As far as June could tell, they had no beliefs.
 Why would she need church if she still had to figure things out on her own?
 She might as well have stayed in her pajamas and met herself in her own kitchen every Sunday.
 She’d also been a lousy Buddhist.
 She got the impermanence thing, but meditating was absolute torture, and she couldn’t give up her ego if she didn’t have one.
-She would go to Mass tomorrow because FT was due back this afternoon.
+She would recommit herself tomorrow.
+She was going to be the most devout, faith-filled Catholic since Mother Theresa.
+And FT would be back.

 “I’ll make coffee.”
 Miles started to get up.